-Women and girls leave their homes every day to find jobs as domestic workers in the cities of your country.
+Women, girls, and men leave their homes every day to find jobs as domestic workers in the cities of your country.

 But when they show up for their first day of work, some find out they’ve been deceived.
 Locked inside the homes of strangers — no contact with their families, and often beaten and sexually abused — they are caught in the nightmare of modern slavery.

 For the first time ever, there’s a global standard to protect domestic workers.
-It’s called Convention 189.1 22 key countries have already signed on2 and momentum is growing for an international surge of support.
-If your country ratifies now it will be crucial to ensure other countries in the region feel compelled to take action.
+It’s called Convention 189.1 28 key countries have already signed on2 and momentum is growing for an international surge of support.
+If your country ratifies now it can push other countries to take action.

 Call on the Government of your country to ratify Convention 189 immediately and help end domestic slavery.

-Around the world, there are at least 64.5 million domestic workers – over 15% are children.
-3 Domestic work is a growing industry, worth US$8 billion in illegal profits every year.
-4 If all domestic workers worked in one country, this country would be the tenth largest employer worldwide.
+Around the world, there are at least 67.1 million domestic workers – millions of them children.
+Women make up 81% of national domestic workers and 73% of migrant domestic workers3 If all domestic workers worked in one country, this country would be the tenth largest employer worldwide.